slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "Management is the oldest, and most over-rated form of leverage.
 Capital, media, and code are the modern forms." (...)
 "Asymmetric opportunities: invest in startups.
 Start a company.
 Create a book, podcast, video.
 Create a (software) product.
 Go on many first dates.
 Go to a cocktail party.
 Read a Lindy book.
 Move to a big city.
 Buy bitcoin.
 Tweet."
 -- Naval Ravikant*

-> *"He who works all day has no time to make money."
--- John D. Rockefeller*

 ### On money management